 Products can be handpicked for a promotion.
 The Search box can be used to search for products using the search attributes configured for the products, including

 product_key.
-Products can also imported via the menu in the top right hand corner of the dialogue window.
+Up to 600 products can also be imported via the menu in the top right hand corner of the dialogue window.
 Handpicked products can be removed from a promotion directly from the main Edit promotion dialogue window.
 A promotion of a hand picked product promotes all the variants of the product.

 Products and variants can be included in, and excluded from, a promotion using one or more rule sets.
 A rule set can include several rules where each rule can either